natisawesome/ANTH410R/2025-11-23-Nats-Weekly-Fail-Log.md

 - I agree.
 - I think this is a really interesting point.
 I never considered that the importance of senses changed with stages of life, but it makes a lot of sense.
 Different age groups are indoctrinated into what is meant to be important for them.

+ ## Film and new food rituals in the time of COVID-19 – TANGIBLE TERRITORY
+ ### Comments
 - A professor showed us this video in one of his classes.
 It evokes such emotion from the audience.
 If you have not seen the video, I highly recommend it.
 I have linked it if anyone wants to watch it.
 Presidents Choice Ad